alissatroiano/MS-1/README.md

 # Testing
 Tests will be conducted to ensure that:
-* Website is responsive
+* The website is responsive
-* Links work properly
+* All Links work properly
 * Colors & typography are consistent
+* The, 'Schedule' button in the jumbotron is functional and brings users to the appropriate section of the website.
-* Sign up button is functional and easy to use
+* The Contact form is functional and easy to use

 # Deployment
 This project will be deployed with Github Pages.